dimitargnikolov/book-project/README.md

 ## Introduction

 In this project you will create a database of books and learn how to analyze and visualize their text.
-In particular, you will learn how to techniques from natural language processing (NLP) to automatically discover the characters in a book, quantify the strength of relationship between them, find the important characters, identify groupings between them, and finally, create a beatiful visualizatino of your analyses.
+In particular, you will learn how to techniques from natural language processing (NLP) to automatically discover the characters in a book, quantify the strength of relationship between them, find the important characters, identify groupings between them, and finally, create a beautiful visualization of your analyses.
 We will walk you through a case study of how to:

 1. Download a book from [Project Gutenberg](https://www.gutenberg.org/) and import it into MongoDB.
 2. Use [Python](https://www.python.org/) and its [Natural Language ToolKit (NLTK)](http://www.nltk.org/) library to extract a list of characters the book.